 Photo-simulations are submitted to document the proposed aesthetic impact of an installation.
-Based on the submitted plans, the applicant should digitize the antennas, equipment cabinets and any stealthing/screening component that would be visible from the street.
+Based on the submitted plans, the applicant should depict the antennas, equipment cabinets and any stealthing/screening component that would be visible from the street.
 Photo simulations should be based on photos taken from nearby sidewalks and public parks or plazas.
 If the scope of work involves exterior alterations, copy the photo simulations (in legible format) onto the construction plans, on a sheet preceding the site plan sheet.

-Based on the zoning district of your site, your WTS facility may need Conditional Use Authorization (CU), or it may be allowed with only a Building Permit (with or without neighborhood notification), or or it may be approved administratively.

-Based on your type of application you would need to complete one of the four WTS applications by which the Planning Department and/or the Planning Commission review new installations or modifications to existing sites (contact the PIC if you are uncertain as to which category applies to your project).
+Based on the type of application needed, complete one of the four WTS applications by which the Planning Department and/or the Planning Commission review new installations or modifications to existing sites (contact the PIC if you are uncertain as to which category applies to your project).

 - 5-Year Plan

 A current 5-Year Plan must be on file with the Department in order to process any new applications.
-The plan must be updated bi-annually April 1, and Oct 1, listing proposed WTS sites over that period and certain other details of your equipment such as the type of technology, radio frequencies and types of consumer services (see "Section 10" of the Wireless Telecommunication Services (WTS) Facilities Siting Guidelines).
+The plan must be updated bi-annually April 1, and Oct 1, listing proposed WTS sites over that period and certain other details of equipment such as the type of technology, radio frequencies and types of consumer services (see "Section 10" of the Wireless Telecommunication Services (WTS) Facilities Siting Guidelines).
 A map of existing WTS Facilities can be found in the Planning Department’s website (choose Resource Center, then Map Library).

 An RF emissions report (template) and project plans reviewed by the Department of Public Health (DPH) for accuracy for your proposed WTS site will be required.

-Don't forget: Should the cost of staff time exceed the initial fee you paid, it is possible an additional fee for time and materials may be billed upon completion of the permit review process.
+Please Note: Should the cost of staff time exceed the initial fee paid, it is possible an additional fee for time and materials may be billed upon completion of the permit review process.
 Additional fees may also be collected for preparation and recordation of any documents with the San Francisco Assessor-Recorder’s office and for monitoring compliance with any conditions of approval.

 Permit Review Process